Cómo hacer chocolate a la taza - Bombonería Pons

 How to make hot chocolate

 Hot chocolate is one of those culinary treasures that never goes out of style.
-From warming up cold winter evenings to becoming the perfect accompaniment to crunchy porras or melindros, this recipe is a true symbol of tradition.
-At Bombonería Pons , we have been perfecting the art of chocolate since 1960, and today we want to share with you some secrets so that you can prepare hot chocolate at home worthy of the best artisan workshops.
+From warming up cold winter evenings to serving as the perfect accompaniment to crispy porras or melindros, this recipe is a true symbol of tradition.
+At Bombonería Pons , we've been perfecting the art of chocolate since 1960, and today we want to share some secrets with you so you can make hot chocolate at home worthy of the finest artisan workshops.

 Ingredients of Hot Chocolate

-— For flavoring, a cinnamon stick, a touch of vanilla bean or a little of your favorite liquor.
+— A cinnamon stick, a touch of vanilla bean, or a little of your favorite liqueur.
 (Optional)

 Hot Chocolate Recipe